What is lupus?

 What is a Malar or Butterfly Rash?

-So What Can Be Some of the Causes of a Malar, or Butterfly Rash?
+So What Can Cause a Butterfly Rash?

 - Systemic Lupus Erythematosus (SLE): SLE is a chronic autoimmune disease that causes an attack on the cells, tissues and organs of the body.
 This may actually damage the organs and/or render the organs dysfunctional.
 The organs most often affected are the brain, heart, lungs, liver, kidneys, blood vessels, joints, the tissues and the skin and the overall nervous system.
 No one knows for sure what triggers SLE, but some suggested causes for lupus to present in the body are either genetics, or exposure to environmental pollutants.
 Both men and women can be affected with lupus, but it is predominately found in women between the child-bearing ages of 15-44, although children and elderly can also have lupus.
 It is also more common in women or African American, Asian, and Latino decent.
 The lupus butterfly rash presents itself in around 40% of lupus sufferers*.